yomesh6118111/Opencode-Collaborative-19/README.md

 ## Adding a mentor

-To add a mentor open `mentors.json` and please maintain the following format EXACTLY (replacing values where indicated):
+To add a mentor open `mentors.json` and please maintain the following format EXACTLY (replace the values where indicated):
 ```
      {